allistairec/OwinNancyHangfire/README.md

 # OwinNancyHangfire
-Self hosted NancyFx with Hangfire usgin Owin
+Self hosted NancyFx with Hangfire using Owin